flabbyninja/burn-analyzer/README.md

 creds_file: client_secret.json
 spreadsheet_id: id_from_sheets
 local_mode: True
-local_format: json
 local_dir: temp
 indent: True
 ```

 `local_mode` allows development offline, saving the data structures from the Sheets API to file so you can reconstruct them.
 Default is local mode `false`.

-`local_format` supports both 'json' and 'pickle' formats for the output file.
-JSON is default and recommended. `indent` supports formatting of the local file to allow easier readability during development.
-Default is `False`.

 Credentials use [OAUTH](https://developers.google.com/identity/protocols/OAuth2) and should be in JSON format, activated through the [Google API Console](https://console.developers.google.com/) for you account.